UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

 If asked, give your center's password.
 You can get rid of this prompt if you have setup SSH keys

-### Many files

-- Transferring many files will create so called overhead, because each file has to be addressed individually.
-- Solution is t o gather ather
-- zip
-- tar

-### Cheat sheet

-- ``scp``
+!!! tip "Cheat sheet for ``scp``"

+    - ``scp`` followed by none or any of the following option flags.

     - scp provides a number of options that control every aspect of its behavior.
 The most widely used options are:

     - ``-P`` - Specifies the remote host ssh port.
     - ``-p`` - Preserves file modification and access times.